cksource/mrgit/README.md

 ### sync

 Updates dependencies.
-Switches repositories to correct branches or tags (specified in `mrgit.json`) and pulls changes.
+Switches repositories to correct branches or tags (specified in configuration file) and pulls changes.

 If any dependency is missing, the command will install this dependency as well.

 This command does not touch repositories in which there are uncommitted changes.

-If in the packages directory will be located some directories that are not specified in `mrgit.json`, paths to these directories will be printed out on the screen.
+If in the packages directory will be located some directories that are not specified in configuration file, paths to these directories will be printed out on the screen.

 Examples: